 Super telephoto lenses get you even farther than telephoto lenses.
 With them, you can shoot sports or wildlife from even greater distances.

-Types of lenses based on their ability to zoom
+Lenses based on their ability to zoom

 Prime lenses have a fixed focal length which means they can’t zoom in or out.